 Repeat the idea and then take the blessing you have been given within, and give it to your brother.
 All thought of sacrifice will vanish in the face of the receiving and giving of blessing.

 We find it easy to understand that in order to give a thing, you first must have it.
 That’s obvious.
 We find it more difficult to believe that giving actually increases what you have.

-The key to understanding this, says the lesson, lies in the fact that "things but represent the thoughts that make them" (2:3).
-To understand how giving away what we have increases it, we have to begin to recognize that "things" are not real; what is real are the thoughts behind them.
+The key to understanding this, says the lesson, lies in the fact that “things but represent the thoughts which make them” (2:3).
+To understand how giving away what we have increases it, we have to begin to recognize that “things” are not real; what is real are the thoughts behind them.
 This is not necessarily saying that if I give $100 to a brother in need I will immediately receive $200 in return from some other source.
 However, it is saying that when I give $100 away knowing that money is just an idea, I will be increasing the thought that brought money to me in the first place.
-Therefore, that will eventually result in more money, or more "wealth and abundance" in some form.
+Therefore, that will eventually result in more money, or more “wealth and abundance” in some form.
 The form may be identical or it may not:

 Perhaps the form in which the thought seems to appear is changed in giving.
 Yet it must return to him who gives.
 Nor can the form it takes be less acceptable.
 It must be more.
 (2:5-8)

 In other words, what is returned is always greater than what is given.